Primula veris L.

 Bloom Time: Spring

-Primula veris is a semi-evergreen perennial plant with a rosette of leaves up to 6 inches (15 cm) long and up to 2.4 inches (6 cm) wide leaves.
+Primula veris is a semi-evergreen perennial plant with a rosette of green, up to 6 inches (15 cm) long and up to 2.4 inches (6 cm) wide leaves.
 The rosettes grow up to 10 inches (25 cm) tall with an equal width.
-Flowers are fragrant, deep yellow, bell-shaped, and appear in clusters of up to 30 blooms, together on a single stem.
-Each flower is up to 0.6 inches (15 mm) in width.
+Flowers are fragrant, deep yellow, bell-shaped, and appear in clusters of up to 30 blooms in spring.
+Each flower is up to 0.6 inches (1.5 cm) across.

 How to Grow and Care